The New Adventures of Winnie the Pooh: Broadcast history

-Despite production ending the year before, reruns of the show returned to ABC's fall schedule for the 1992–93 season.
-By the following year, the show was dropped by ABC and sold in syndication.
+Despite production ending the year before, reruns of the show continued on ABC's fall schedule for the 1992–93 season.
+By the following year, the show was dropped altogether by ABC and sold in syndication.
 Executives felt the show could make more money selling directly to television stations rather than accepting ABC's license fee.
-The show later returned on December 9, 1995 when reruns of the program replaced The New Adventures of Madeline.
-The show briefly stopped airing for the first part of the 1996–97 season, then returned to the lineup on January 4, 1997 and continued until September 7, 2002.
+The show returned on ABC in late 1995 when reruns of the program replaced The New Adventures of Madeline.
+It returned again to the ABC lineup on January 4, 1997 and continued until September 7, 2002.

 The Disney Channel began airing reruns of the series on October 3, 1994, in the United States.
-These continued until September 1, 2006, at which point it was taken off the schedule.
+The show also began airing in the channel's preschool block, Playhouse Disney, when the block launched on April 1, 1997.
+These continued until September 1, 2006, at which point it was taken off the channel's schedule.
+Playhouse Disney on the other hand ran it until August 1, 2006, one month before Disney Channel ended its run.
 It was also shown on Toon Disney, first airing on April 18, 1998, and ran until October 19, 2007.
-After Toon Disney's final run of the series, the show hasn't been seen in the United States since then.
-Internationally, the show has aired in several countries including Seven Network (later The Disney Channel) in Australia, CITV (later The Disney Channel) in the United Kingdom, and the Family Channel in Canada, India, and Poland.
-Reruns also aired on Playhouse Disney.
+Internationally, the show has aired in several countries including Seven Network (later The Disney Channel) in Australia, CITV (later The Disney Channel) in the United Kingdom, TF1 in France, Super RTL in Germany, Rai 1 and Rai 2 in Italy, TV Tokyo (later Disney Channel, Tokyo MX, Toon Disney, Disney XD, Disney Junior, and NHK BS Premium) in Japan, SBT (later Disney Weekend, Disney Channel and Claro TV's channel) in Brazil, and the Family Channel in Canada, India, and Poland.